General Practice Accreditation

 However, your accreditation provider will provide a checklist of areas that are considered essential that are always checked as part of the accreditation visit.

-You may use this checklist to review what procedures or documentation you may still need to compile to be ready for your survey visit.
+You should use this checklist to review what procedures or documentation you may still need to compile to be ready for your survey visit.
 You can also allocate the responsibility for certain activities to different staff in your practice.

 South Eastern Melbourne PHN acknowledges the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
 We pay respect to them, their culture and their Elders past, present and future, and uphold their relationship to this land.